LightYagami625/LigamentReHab/README.md

-#  LigamentReHab – Voice-Guided Rehab Exercise Assistant
+#  ReHab Mate – Voice-Guided Rehab Exercise Assistant

-LigamentReHab is a voice-assisted Python application designed to help you through a guided routine of physiotherapy exercises — especially helpful for knee ligament injury recovery.
+ReHab Mate is a voice-assisted Python application designed to help you through a guided routine of physiotherapy exercises — especially helpful for knee ligament injury recovery.
 The program uses text-to-speech to guide you step-by-step through each exercise in real-time.

 🚀 **Features**